EunB2/KL-RoBERTa/README.md

 The model was further pretrained on a large-scale Korean legal corpus comprising **419,873,512 tokens**.

-The pretraining data consists of diverse types of Korean legal texts, including:
+The corpus consists of diverse types of Korean legal texts, including:

 - **Legal news articles** covering legislation, court rulings, and legal policy issues
 - **Legal books** describing legal concepts, doctrines, and statutory interpretations